MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

   - When a file is previewed within Teams app.
   - When file upload option is tapped in OneDrive files screen.
   - When "Copy Link" option is tapped in file preview screen.
-  - When the file sharing screen is dismissed
+  - When the file sharing screen is dismissed.
   - When files options menu is opened or when one of the options in that menu is tapped.
   - When "in-call" files screen is opened.
   - When a file is tapped to open.